 Who can request a certified copy of a birth certificate or a death certificate?

 For births within the past 75 years and deaths within the past 25 years, only the immediate family members to the person whose name is on the birth certificate or death certificate are eligible to request a copy.
-All those with any other relationship to this person must provide legal documentation, such as a court order establishing guardianship.
+All those with any other relationship to this person must provide proper identification and also legal documentation, such as a court order establishing guardianship.
 If you are the legal representative of a qualified applicant, send us a release which documents a direct and tangible interest in the record you are requesting.